Washburn, Illinois

 Washburn is a village mostly in Woodford County, with a small northerly portion in Marshall County, Illinois, United States.
 The population was 1,032 at the 2020 census.
 It is part of the Peoria Metropolitan Statistical Area.
+Washburn was first founded by site owner Hiram Echols in 1850 as Uniontown before its renaming as Washburn in 1857.

 Geography

 Washburn is an agricultural community in north-central Illinois.
 It is located in northern Woodford County with a small portion extending north into Marshall County.
 Illinois Route 89 forms the main north–south road through Washburn as Jefferson Street; it leads southwest 10 mi to Metamora and northeast 9 mi to Varna.
 Downtown Peoria is 25 mi to the southwest.

 According to the U.S. Census Bureau, Washburn has a total area of 0.72 sqmi, all land.
 Snag Creek flows through the village, running west to the Illinois River near Chillicothe.